-WCHC Non-ambulant: Passenger requires assistance (departure & arrival) through the airport and lift wheelchair for crossing distance on ramp to/from aircraft aircraft steps.
+WCHC Non-ambulant: Passenger requires assistance (departure & arrival) through the airport and lift wheelchair for crossing distance on ramp to/from aircraft steps.
 Does not need assistance in the aircraft cabin to/from seat, toilets and with meals.
-(Unable to climb steps, can walk cabin).

 WCHR Passenger can ascend/descend steps and make own way to/from cabin seat, but requires